dashingsoft/pyarmor/docs/how-to/register.rst

 It's no problem to run Pyarmor in Docker or CI pipeline to obfuscate user's application.
 Register pyarmor with :file:`pyarmor-regfile-xxxx.zip` same as above. **But It's not allowed to distribute pyarmor self and any Pyarmor License to customer**

-Don't run too many build dockers, maximum is 100.
+Don't run too many build dockers, maximum is 100 in 24 hours.
+If more than 100 runs one day, please use Pyarmor Group License.

 Using group license
 ===================